Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Introduction

 where we use the convention of summation over repeated Greek indices (here, $\gamma = 1,2,3$).
-The fully antisymmetric Levi-Civita symbol $\epsilon_{\alpha\beta\gamma}$ appearing in this commutator is the underlying source of the vector cross product appearing in the LL dynamics.
-An explicit construction of the spin operators $\hat{S}_{i}^{\alpha}$ is presented in Appendix~\ref{sec:spin_rep}.
+The fully antisymmetric Levi-Civita symbol $\epsilon_{\alpha\beta\gamma}$ appearing in this commutator is the underlying source of the vector cross product appearing in the LLD.
+An explicit construction of the spin operators $\hat{S}_{i}^{\alpha}$, in an arbitrary spin-$S$ representation, is presented in Appendix~\ref{sec:spin_rep}.

-Our interest is the study of ``weakly-entangled'' magnetic materials via a classical approximation that generalizes the LL dynamics~\cite{Zhang21}.
-This generalization is strictly necessary to model large classes of magnets with effective spins $s > 1/2$ and strong single-ion anisotropy induced by the combination of spin-orbit coupling and crystal field effects, such as $4d-5d$ and $4f-5f$-electron materials as well as several $3d$ magnets~\cite{Zapf06,Do2020,Bai21}.
+Our interest is a generalized spin dynamics (GSD) that better approximates local quantum spin states~\cite{Zhang21}.
+Unlike LLD, which describes only the expected spin dipole $\mathbf s_i$, GSD describes the evolution of a full set of quantum expectation values $\mathbf n_i$ for each local Hilbert space $i$.
+This generalization is strictly necessary to model large classes of magnets with effective spins $S > 1/2$ and strong single-ion anisotropy induced by the combination of spin-orbit coupling and crystal field effects, such as $4d$--$5d$ and $4f$--$5f$-electron materials as well as several $3d$ magnets~\cite{Zapf06,Do2020,Bai21}.
 The generalization is also necessary to describe magnets comprising weakly-coupled entangled units, such as dimers~\cite{Jaime04}, trimers~\cite{Qiu05} and tetrahedra~\cite{Okamoto13}.

-The spin dipole $\mathbf s_i$ at each site $i$ is typically insufficient to model the state of such systems.
-Instead, we should incorporate all information carried by $|Z_{i}\rangle$, which lives in an $N$-dimensional local Hilbert space.
-That is, we should work with \emph{coherent spin states} with respect to the fundamental representation of SU($N$).
-The local state is fully characterized by a set of $N^{2}-1$ expectation values $n_{i}^{\alpha}=\langle Z|\hat{T}_{i}^{\alpha}|Z\rangle$.
-The $\hat{T}_{i}^{\alpha}$ are generators for SU($N$) and satisfy
+Both LLD and GSD are classical approximations that neglect entanglement between different local Hilbert spaces.